 URL of the web page.

-A: We post everything that we have about the properties.
+We post everything that we have about the properties.
 We do not have any additional materials.
-Each itinerary has a “Learn More” page that contains links to tourist offices, chambers of commerce, our partners on the itinerary and more.
+Each itinerary includes links to the operating organizations website.
+To learn more please explore the information they've included within their site.